bovem/stock-tracker/README.md

 # Stock Tracker

-Stock Tracker is an interactive data visualization application developed in Python, with the help of following libraries:
+Stock Tracker is an interactive data visualization application developed in Python, with the help of

 * [Dash](https://github.com/plotly/dash)
 * [iexfinance](https://github.com/addisonlynch/iexfinance)
 * [Pandas](https://github.com/pandas-dev/pandas)

-It uses IEX Finance API to get intraday trading data of any NASDAQ listed corporation using the ticker symbol provided and plots it on an interactive graph using Dash.
+It uses [IEX Finance API](https://iextrading.com/developer/) to get intraday trading data of any [NASDAQ](https://www.nasdaq.com/) listed company.

+For that, it takes the ticker symbol of that company as input and price fluctions over a periord of ____ are plotted it on an interactive graph provided by plot.ly.

 Other than displaying current price, open price, high, low and volume of that stock, it also calculates percentage change of price in last one day interval.

+The interface is created using [Litera](https://bootswatch.com/litera/), a bootstrap theme from [Bootswatch](https://bootswatch.com/litera/).

 ## Installation